DaniAkash/javascript-app-development/docs/javascript-roadmap.md

 # Javascript Roadmap

+Javascript is the language of the web which is now being adopted across all the major platforms.
 The following path consists of a list of topics that will help you learn the Javascript language which will help you throughout the rest of the roadmaps

 - Browsers
 - Javascript language basics